smtilson/pp4-playlist-manager/README.md

 If the app already has an account stored (through the "Remember me" feature from All-Auth), the user will be added as a collaborator for the queue and automatically redirected to the Edit Queue page for the associated queue.

-These queues will then be listed under "Friends' Queues" on the users profile page.
+This queue will then be listed under "Friends' Queues" on the users profile page.

 #### Edit Queue

+##### Add Entries

 ##### Delete Queue

-##### Add Entries

 ##### Reorder Entries

 ##### Remove Entries

 ##### Refresh Queue

 ### YouTube Playlists

 #### Create Playlists